Colocynth is a typical “ornamental vegetable”.

 - The mulch also prohibits the growth of weeds which are detrimental to the growing colocynth.

 Harvest, when is colocynth ripe?

-Unlike pumpkins which are grown to be eaten, the harvest period of colocynths is much less important.
+Unlike pumpkins for which keeping and ripeness are important, the harvest period of colocynths is much less important.
 The only factor that counts is the size and color you are aiming for.

 - Harvest the colocynth as soon as leaves dry up.